 The focus of our current work is on a eukaryotic group displaying most unusual gene expression: the diplonemids.
 In Diplonema papillatum, we discovered that it's mitochondrial genome consists of ~80 different circular chromosomes, each of which carries a small gene module (see list of publications).
 Gene modules are transcribed individually and then joined together to contiguous mRNAs and rRNAs by a process we refer to as trans-splicing.

-Further, we detected several two types of RNA editing, affection about 2/3 of genes.
+Further, we detected several two types of RNA editing, affecting about 2/3 of genes.
 One proceeds by insertion of multiple Us at a given site, the other by nucleotide substitutions (C to U and A to I).
 Other diplonemid species (e.g. D. ambulator, D. sp.
 2, Rhynchopus euleides) have also a multipartite mitochondrial genome, gene fragmentation und RNA editing - though with resourceful variations on the theme.

 Our working hypothesis is that trans-splicing and RNA editing in diplonemids is directed by trans-factors, probably proteins.
 To test this hypothesis, we are employing genomics, transcriptomics, proteomics and bioinformatics approaches.
 Experimental data help to formulate specific search strategies and vice versa, bioinformatics hypotheses are being tested experimentally.

 In addition, we have started exploring mtDNAs of other members of Euglenozoa, notably yet undescribed diplonemids and euglenids, in order to trace back the evolution of multipartite mitochondrial genomes, gene fragmentation, and RNA editing in this lineage.

 As of now, we have draft assemblies from Andalucia godoyi and Reclinomonas americana, which are in the process of being completed and function-annotated.
 The 'Jakobids genome consortium' includes the research groups of G. Burger and BF.
 Lang (UdeM), M. Elias (Ostrava, Czech Rep.), MW.
 Gray and A. Roger (both Dalhousie University, Halifax, CA).